vmsmith/vmsmith.github.io/content/blog/251205-memory-architecture-intro.md

 title: "A First Look at Memory"
 date: 2025-12-05
 draft: false
+category: ""
+tags: [""]
+summary: "Memory management is key, and there are four different types of memory"
 ---

 A key to Moneypenny is memory management.
 An AI assistant is only as useful as what it remembers, what it forgets, and how gracefully it moves between the two.